ramakrishna1918/EmployeeDashboard/README.md

 -Type this command and press Enter to create the app container:

-docker build -t my-employee-manager-app .
+docker build -t employeedashboard .

 Step 2: Run the Container

 -Type this command and press Enter to start the app:

-docker run -p 3000:3000 my-employee-manager-app
+docker run -p 3000:3000 employeedashboard

 -Open your browser and go to http://localhost:3000.